For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 The main stumbling block is likely to be how much Class 1 National Insurance you've paid in the last two to three years.

-If you're a recent graduate and you worked during uni, you should hopefully be eligible to claim JSA.
+If you're a recent graduate and you worked during uni, you could be eligible to claim JSA.
 But if you didn't have a job while you were studying, you'll probably be rejected for JSA and you'll need to apply for Universal Credit instead.

 How much Jobseeker's Allowance will you get?